-Located within the beautiful surroundings of Manchester's the Whitworth, we are purveyors of honest, quality food using the finest seasonal produce.
+Located within the beautiful surroundings of Manchester's Whitworth Art Gallery, we are purveyors of honest, quality food using the finest seasonal produce.

 The cafe's elegant glass and stainless steel interior, designed by the award-winning MUMA, is a highlight of the gallery.
 With floor to ceiling windows, this is the perfect place to enjoy the outdoors, whatever the weather.